A Bayesian approach to functional regression: theory and computation: Posterior consistency

-At this point we can follow an approach very similar to the one in \citet{miller2023consistency}, where posterior consistency is established in a mixture model with an unknown number of components, which has an infinite-dimensional parameter space that factorizes in the same way as~\eqref{eq:parameter-space-union}.
-Note that given \(\theta \in \Theta\) there is a unique \(p=p(\theta)\) such that \(\theta \in \Theta_p\).
-Considering that we will only be interested in small balls around the true value of the parameter, we can define a metric for \(\theta, \theta' \in \Theta\) by
+At this point we can follow an approach very similar to the one in \citet{miller2023consistency}, where posterior consistency is established through Doob's theorem in a mixture model with an unknown number of components, which has an infinite-dimensional parameter space that factorizes in the same way as~\eqref{eq:parameter-space-union}.
+Considering that we will only be interested in small balls around the true value of the parameter, we can define a bounded metric for \(\theta, \theta' \in \Theta\) by

-Since each \(\Theta_p\) is itself a complete separable metric space with the inherited Euclidean norm, Proposition A.1 in \citet{miller2023consistency} ensures that \((\Theta, d)\) is a complete separable metric space.
-Further, we equip both \(\mathcal X \times \mathcal Y\) and \(\Theta\) with their respective Borel sigma-algebras.